 Dr. GĂŒl Ăzerol is the project manager for the University of Twente in GOVAQUA (2023-2027), an EU Horizon Europe project on governance innovations for a transition to a sustainable and equitable water use.
 She is leading the work package on participatory and collaborative approaches and co-leading the workpackage on transitions to sustainable and equitable water governance.

-She was the project manager for the University of Twente and work package leader in CATCH (2017-2022) and C5a (2019-2022), EU Interreg projects on climate resilience in the North Sea Region, and in CATCH+ (2018-2021), a spin-off of the CATCH project focusing on the Province of Overijssel.
+Her recent projects included CATCH (2017-2022) and C5a (2019-2022), EU Interreg projects on climate resilience in the North Sea Region, and in CATCH+ (2018-2021), a spin-off of the CATCH project focusing on the Province of Overijssel.
 The projects involved close collaboration with local, regional and national authorities in Belgium, Denmark, Germany, the Netherlands, Sweden and the UK.
+In all three projects, she was a work package lead and the project manager for the University of Twente.

-From 2013 until 2020, she was the coordinator of the Palestinian-Dutch Academic Cooperation Programme on Water (PADUCO) that involved universities from Palestine and the Netherlands.
-She also participated in seven projects, focusing on her research interests, such as water governance assessment, climate adaptation in agriculture, and gender equity in water management and research.
+She was a co-founder of Palestinian-Dutch Academic Cooperation Programme on Water (PADUCO) that involved universities from Palestine and the Netherlands.
+The programme was implemented from 2013 until 2020 and funded by the Dutch Ministry of Foreign Affairs.
+She served as the country programme coordinator and participated in seven projects, focusing on water governance assessment, climate adaptation in agriculture, and gender equity in water management and research.

 Current projects